runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/space_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/space_small.jpg" />

-...and form.
+...and fill.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/form_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/form.jpg" />

 This week you'll be working with simple forms to create meaning.
-You will learn to generate simple forms via code, and learn to _see_ the meaning of their interaction.
-Remember, simplicity in output requires simplicity in code.

 Format
 ------

 All designs starts with a constrained area - let's call it the _format_.
 The format dictates the way we understand the forms in it.

-<img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_square.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_square.jpg" />

 The rectangular format makes no attempt to emphasize any direction.
 It concentrates the viewport into a well-known shape, and makes it easy to understand the placement of the elements inside of it.

-<img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_horizontal.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_horizontal.jpg" />
+<img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_square.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_square.jpg" />

 The horizontal format is very natural, shaped to the way we experience the world.
 The human brain is optimized for analyzing horizontal movement (that orange thing moving behind the trees is probably a tiger!) in opposed to vertical movement.

-<img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_vertical.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_vertical.jpg" />
+<img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_horizontal.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_horizontal.jpg" />

 The vertical format stands out and calls attention to itself.
 It's more aggressive and seems more "designed", which is probably why most posters have a vertical format.

+<img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_vertical.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/format_vertical.jpg" />

+Even a simple thing like choosing the bounds of your design matters.

 Simple Forms in Processing
 --------------------------

-When we have the format in place we can place shapes in it.
-With color difference we can create anything from simple to very complicated shapes.
+When we have the format in place we can draw stuff in it.
+Using color difference we can create anything from simple to very complicated shapes.
 By playing around with these shapes, you can create meaning.
+That's what design is.

 You all know the simple drawing functions in Processing: rect(), ellipse() and triangle().